 1. Who is the course director with overall responsibility for students on this course?

-The Course Director is Dr. Kevin Coward.
+The Course Director is Prof. Kevin Coward.
 He joined the Nuffield Department of Women's and Reproductive Health (NDWRH) in 2008.
-He is a member of the British Fertility Society, the Society for Reproduction and Fertility, the British Andrology Society, and the Royal Microscopy Society

 2. What induction arrangements will be made?

 At the beginning of the course, students are provided with a comprehensive induction programme which includes a welcome meeting involving short talks from the Course Director and the Head of the Nuffield Department of Women's & Reproductive Health.
 Students will also have individual meetings with their academic Mentor and the Course Director.
 Further induction sessions involve information technology and the setting up of email accounts (including the University’s Virtual Learning Environment, Canvas), University library facilities (particularly the Health Care Library), and laboratory health and safety.
 Students will also be given a tour of teaching, laboratory, information technology, and write-up facilities.

 3. What is the overall length of the course, and for how many weeks are students expected to work in Oxford?